edavis03/parts-unlimited/README.md

 * Product is easy to use for the end user.

 ### How to approach the exercise
-* Work as much like you do on your product team as you can given working solo and this being a one day exercise.
+* Work as similarly as possible to how you approach stories on any other day.
 * Evolve the code design and user experience as you see fit.
 For instance, you have access to MUI and can use as much or little as you like.
-* It's okay to ask the proctor for help if you are having trouble with a tool/framework.
+* It's okay to ask the proctor for help if you are having trouble with a tool/framework/syntax.
-* You can get clarification of the problem or make make reasonable assumptions about the domain.
+* You can get clarification of the problem or make reasonable assumptions about the domain.
 * Work on one thing at a time, stay in a TDD workflow, and commit frequently.
 Don't hesitate to revert to the previous commit if things get complex.
 * Don't rush.
 You're better off writing clean code than rushing to complete user stories.